 - 1. Where the failure to secure apprehension will create an imminent risk of serious bodily harm to officers, the public, or the suspect; or - 2.
-Where the individual being pursued is suspected of a "felony" as defined in Oregon State Law.
+Where the individual being pursued is suspected of a "violent felony" as defined in Oregon State Law (ORS § 419A.004).

-As a result, PCCEP recommends that the Bureau modify Directives 0630.15 to reduce potential misuse/overuse of foot pursuits-and the force that can accompany a foot pursuit-against individuals who pose no immediate threat to the officers/public or who are not suspected of committing a felony.
+As a result, PCCEP recommends that the Bureau modify Directives 0630.15 to reduce potential misuse/overuse of foot pursuits-and the force that can accompany a foot pursuit-against individuals who pose no immediate threat to the officers/public or who are not suspected of committing a violent felony.